Skip to main content

 Virtual learning can feel isolating for students.
 Without intentional SEL practices:

-• Students may feel disconnected
+• Students may feel disconnected from their peers and instructors, leading to reduced motivation

-• Anxiety and stress can increase
+• Anxiety and stress can increase, particularly among younger learners who struggle with self-regulation

-CASEL's framework identifies five core competencies:
+CASEL's framework identifies five core competencies that every virtual learning program should address:

-• Responsible Decision-Making: Making constructive choices
+• Responsible Decision-Making: Making constructive choices about personal behavior, social interactions, and academic integrity

 • Strategies for Virtual SEL